peppelauro/bootstrap-year-calendar/README.md

 ## Installation
 You can get the widget using the following methods:
 - From the [GitHub repository](https://github.com/peppelauro/bulma-year-calendar/releases) ~~or the [official website](http://www.bootstrap-year-calendar.com/#Download).~~
-~~- From the Node package manager, using the following command: `npm install bootstrap-year-calendar`
+- From the Node package manager, using the following command: `npm install bulma-year-calendar`
-- From Bower, using the following command: `bower install bootstrap-year-calendar`~~
+- From Bower, using the following command: `bower install bulma-year-calendar`

 ## Usage